 - Good correlation between absorbance and nephelometry measurements

 Different analytical approaches in clinical immunology and drug discovery take advantage of two closely related techniques based on light scattering.

-Nephelometry is a direct method of measuring light scattered by particles suspended in solution at right angles to the beam, or preferably, at a forward angle.
-In dilute solutions, where absorption and reflection are minimal, the intensity of the scattered light is a function of the concentration of scattering particles such as microbes.
+Turbidimetry is the measurement of light transmitted through a suspension of particles.
+It requires relatively higher concentrations of particles and obeys Beer’s Law.
+In contrast, nephelometry is a direct method of measuring light scattered by particles suspended in solution at right angles to the beam, or preferably, at a forward angle.
+In dilute solutions, where absorption and reflection are minimal, the intensity of the scattered light is a function of the concentration of scattering particles.

 The most common application of laser-based nephelometry in microplate format is the fully automated solubility screen in HTS laboratories.
 Determining aqueous compound solubility has become an essential early measurement in the drug discovery process to avoid time-consuming and costly ADME screens of low solubility compounds.

 In clinical chemistry, nephelometry is used to determine serum immunoglobulin (IgA, IgG, IgM), complement components (C3, C4), acute phase reactant proteins (CRP, transferrin), albumin and a-1-antitrypsin.
 Protein precipitation of globular proteins refers to the formation of protein aggregates by adding salt (ammonium sulphate), organic solvent (acetone), organic polymer (PEG) or trichloro-acetic acid.
 In contrast, immuno-precipitation allows for a given protein to be precipitated selectively via an antibody-antigen reaction.

 In organic chemistry, nephelometry is used to quantify macromolecules, e.g. monitoring of a polymerisation reaction.